nix3-help-stores(1) General Commands Manual nix3-help-stores(1)

 • Experimental SSH Store

-• Experimental SSH Store with filesytem mounted
+• Experimental SSH Store with filesystem mounted

 • HTTP Binary Cache Store